sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

   see [this](https://math.stackexchange.com/a/4835979/1059606) and "within" [meaning](https://math.stackexchange.com/questions/4835888/the-range-of-the-probability-of-the-derangement-for-n-people?noredirect=1#comment10297015_4835888).
   Also see Method 3 in this [detailed](https://math.stackexchange.com/a/83472/1059606)
 - Probability that [exactly k](https://math.stackexchange.com/a/3850293/1059606) of N people matched their hats
+- > The proof of this result is left as an exercise for the reader It is in exercise 27.
 ## 9
 ### introduction
 - >  in some computer languages, only the first 31 characters of the name of a variable matter